guguji666666/Sentinel-Custom-Parsers/articles/operator-service-manager/helm-requirements.md

   * Helm 4 validates rendered manifests against the cluster OpenAPI schema before applying resources.
 Charts containing invalid field definitions that were previously tolerated by Helm 3 may fail validation.
   * Compatibility mode disables SSA during install and upgrade operations to preserve Helm 3 behavior.
 * New wait model
   * Helm 4 defaults to an event-driven waiting model that requires Kubernetes watch permissions.
-This behavior can fail on Nexus clusters where the necessary RBAC permissions are not available.
+This behavior can fail on Nexus clusters where the necessary RBAC permissions aren't available.
   * Compatibility mode pins wait behavior to LegacyStrategy, preserving Helm 3 polling semantics.
 * Recreate removed
   * Helm 4 removes support for Upgrade.Recreate.
 While runtime impact is expected to be low, customer-configured values in the CRD would otherwise no longer have any effect.